Salt Water Pool Problems

 Cell Maintenance, Cleaning, and Replacement:

-The cathode side of all inline chlorinator cells attract mineral from the pool water that causes a buildup on the electrode.
-Mineral buildup shortens the life of the salt cell, effects the chlorine production, and necessitates regular cleaning and proper maintenance.
+The cathode side of all inline chlorinator cells attracts mineral from the pool water that causes a buildup on the electrode.
+Mineral buildup shortens the life of the salt cell, affects the chlorine production, and necessitates regular cleaning and proper maintenance.
 If the buildup is not addressed the cell will rapidly clog, stop working, or require expensive replacement.

 - All saltwater chlorinator cells require cleaning for proper functioning.
 Methods of cell cleaning vary.
 Some companies reverse the polarity of the electrical current to the cell in an attempt to keep it cleaner.
 This will always limit the lifespan of the cells.
 Anodes do not like to be run as cathodes and cathodes do not like to be run as anodes.
 Reversing the polarity also removes flakes of minerals from the Cathode and deposits them in the pool, creating unsightly debris in the bottom of the pool which becomes especially apparent in darker colored pools.

-- Some units require removal of the cell unit, manual cleaning, and acid washing every season to maintain the cells performance.
+- Some units require removal of the cell unit, manual cleaning, and acid washing every season to maintain the performance of the cell.
 This can be a chore.
 Many pool owners don’t adhere to good maintenance rituals and it leads to cell clogging, poor performance, and premature cell failure.
 Maintenance can be costly and cell replacement prohibitive.

 The Chlorine Genie is different